Set up your Azure environment

 Select an Azure subscription

 Azure subscriptions are logical containers used to provision resources in Azure.
-You'll need to locate the subscription ID (SubscriptionId) that you plan to use in this module.
-Use this command to list your Azure subscriptions:
+Use the following command to list your Azure subscriptions, then locate the subscription ID - the SubscriptionId value - that you plan to use in this module.

 az account list --output table

-Use the following command to ensure you're using an Azure subscription that allows you to create resources for the purposes of this module, substituting your subscription ID (SubscriptionId) of choice:
+Use the following command to ensure you're using an Azure subscription that enables you to create resources for the purposes of this module, substituting your preferred SubscriptionId value for the placeholder:

 Define local variables

-To simplify the commands that we'll execute later, set up the following environment variables:
+To simplify the commands that you use later, set up the following environment variables.
+Be sure to replace the following placeholders with your own values:

 Azure resource groups are Azure containers in Azure subscriptions for holding related resources for an Azure solution.
-Create a Resource group by using the following command in your CLI:
+Create a resource group by using the following command:

 az group create \